The natural environments of the Manicouagan-Uapishka Biosphere Reserve store nearly 297 billion tonnes of CO2 equivalent.

 This project was made possible thanks to financial support from the Ministère du Tourisme du Québec, as part of the project to create and promote a showcase for responsible and sustainable tourism in the North, and from Environment and Climate Change Canada.

 Habitat is an environmental consulting firm specializing in the development and enhancement of biodiversity and ecosystems.
-Based in Montreal, Habitat develops cutting-edge tools and methods to help its customers implement nature-based solutions.
+Based in Montreal, Habitat develops cutting-edge tools and methods to help its clients implement nature-based solutions.

 About the Manicouagan-Uapishka World Biosphere Reserve (MWBR)